My Dancing Story and Lack of Progress

 No Progress in Sight and Functional Movement

 This revelation led me to identifying joints and muscles, and to develop exercises for the basic movements of various ballroom dances.
 The prevailing misconception is that if you don’t learn dancing movement at a young age you will be unable to make any progress when you become older.
 Contrary to this general belief my body began responding to this training approach and showing signs of progress.
 To my surprise, I was approached by a number of individuals who asked me if I would help them to learn and improve their functional movement and dancing skills.
-In addition to moving with more ease and precision my overall coordination, agility, speed, balance and quickness improved considerably.
+In addition to moving with more ease and precision, my overall coordination, agility, speed, and balance improved considerably.

 Dancing and Beyond Difference

 I have been dancing or attempting to dance for the last 15 years.
 The real story is that new and experienced dancers make no progress as far as the functional body movement is concerned.
 Majority of the beginners stop dancing due to the lack of progress and a clear understanding what needs to be done to improve.

 Those who decide to continue practicing by unconscious repetition drive their bodies into a physical and mental plateau, and often leading to injuries.
 On the emotional side, they live with the illusion of progress to cover up their quiet desperation and feelings for the course of their lives.
 This creates an atmosphere of disconnection with reality and contributes further to a psychological stress related to the loss of hope and the ability to handle it.

 Dancing and Beyond is not about drilling unconsciously dancing movements to perfection.
 Rather, learning how is the body designed to move anatomically and avoiding an “unconscious” way of moving the body.
 On the other hand, if you focus on practicing dance figures without proper body functional movement it will lead to lack of progress, a loss of motivation and a life of illusion.